Dell-Networking/ansible-dellos-docs/source/hot_swap_example.rst

     [datacenter:children]
     leaf

-#.
-Create a host variable file called *host_vars/leaf1.yaml*, then define the host and credentials.
-The remote_neighbor_ip is the EBGP neighbor IP of spine2 with each of each leaf switch (see the CLOS fabric example for EBGP configuration).
+Create a host variable file called ``host_vars/leaf1.yaml``, then define the host and credentials.
+The remote_neighbor_ip is the EBGP neighbor IP of spine2 with each of each leaf switch (see the CLOS fabric example for EBGP configuration):

 ::